 UVM CREAM Barn

 CREAM, Cooperative for Real Education in Agricultural Management, is a student-run dairy herd.
 UVM students manage farm operation and perform all of the barn chores.
-There are currently 34 milking Holstein and Jersey cows plus replacement animals in the herd.
-It is one of the highest producing and genetically superior herds in Vermont.
-This spring and fall semester program offers 8 credits (4 per semester) to 13-16 students each year.
+There are currently 56 lactating Holstein cows with additional replacement animals (just under 100 cows total) in the herd.
+It is the 3rd highest genetically superior herd out of all universities and is one of the highest producing herds in the state of Vermont.
+This program is offered as a year long program beginning in the spring and continuing in the fall semester, and alternatively is also available during the summer semester.
+The year long session offers 8 credits (4 per semester) to roughly 20 students each year, and the summer session offers 4 credits.
 Successful applicants are selected from all majors across the University and are not required to have a dairy or livestock background.
 The key requirements are a commitment to working hard and the thirst for knowledge.
 A CREAM student will leave this program with the skills necessary to excel in his/her chosen field whether that be business management, community development and applied economics, animal science, or biology.

 UVM Morgan Horse Farm